From Dividing Screens to Shoji Sliding Doors

-As the living room, where the family dines together, grew to be the center of their lives at home, it came to contain a cabinet that holds the plates and bowls that people use.
+As the living room, where the family dines together, grew to be the center of their lives at home, it came to contain a cabinet that holds the plates and bowls they use.
 This cabinet, which is called a chadansu, was originally used to hold the implements used in the tea ceremony.

-In the winter, Japanese use a heated table called a kotatsu when they sit on tatami in the living room.
+In the winter, Japanese use a heated table called a kotatsu when they sit on tatami mats in the living room.
 The kotatsu is said to have developed at Zen Buddhist temples during the middle ages.
 While it originally used coal for its heat, these days kotatsu rely on an electric heating element.
 The top and sides of the kotatsu are covered with a futon to keep the heat in, and a board is placed on top of the futon so that the kotatsu can be used as a table.

 Around the end of the middle ages, the tokonoma, a kind of small alcove, appeared in the homes of the samurai.
 The alcove, located in the guest room, usually has a vertical scroll of calligraphy or art for visitors to enjoy, along with traditional ikebana flowers.